bikemazzell/tuonella-sift/README.md

 # 🧹 Tuonella Sift ✨

-> *"In the realm of Tuonella, every soul is judged... just like your CSV data!"*

 A high-performance, memory-efficient CSV deduplication tool built in Rust with optional CUDA GPU acceleration and advanced performance optimizations.
 Named after Tuonella, the Finnish underworld where souls are sorted and filtered - just as this tool sifts through massive datasets to separate the unique from the duplicates.

 Designed to handle massive datasets (hundreds of GB to TB scale) with intelligent field detection, fuzzy URL matching, GPU acceleration, double buffering, parallel processing, and adaptive optimization.